robertozoia/reminders/README.md

 *Because some mail group's calendars suck.*

 Reminder is a script that reads events and dates from a flat text file and sends an email with today events.
 I use this script to send birthday reminders to my school's class mailing list.
-I've tried several

 ## Requirements

 See requirements.txt.
 Reminders has been tested on Python 2.7.5.
 Reminders expects a [MailGun](http://www.mailgun.com/) account to deliver mail.
 (You can get that allows you to send up to 10,000 mails per month for free.)

 ## Instalation